-• Take pictures of the animal from various angles.
+- Take photos of the animal from various angles.
 If possible, take front, back, and both sides.
-Take a picture of the animal's surroundings.

-- Certain details of the animal's appearance will demonstrate neglect; for example, overgrown toenails, overgrown hooves, skin infections, sores.
-Take a close-up photo of any such detail. - Take photos of all animals, including any dead ones. - If there are many animals or if some of them look alike, identify each of them with an ID number.
+Take a picture of the animal's surroundings. - Certain details of the animal's appearance will demonstrate neglect; for example, overgrown toenails, overgrown hooves, skin infections, sores.
+Take a close-up photo of any such detail. - Take photos of all animals, including any dead ones. - If there are many animals, or if some of them look alike, identify each of them with an ID number.
 This can be done in a simple manner by using a thick black marker to write a large identifying number on a sheet of paper and placing the numbered sheet in all pictures of that animal.
-(A process for dealing with large numbers of animals is explained in the "Animal Collectors" portion of the "Special Cases" section.) - If you have access to a camcorder, you can use it to show any problems the animal may have in moving about.
+(A process for dealing with large numbers of animals is explained in the Animal Hoarders portion of the Special Cases section.) - If you have access to a video recording device, you can use it to show any problems the animal may have in moving about.
 In addition, you can use it to record the entire scene relating to the condition of the animals.